 - Information about the goods or services and the cost.

 - Your name and contact details.

 - A statement that you wish to cancel the agreement.

 - Your signature and the date.

-If you don't want sales agents to knock on your door, consider using a Do Not Knock sticker which you can print out yourself from the Do Not Knock website.
+If you don't want sales agents to knock on your door, consider printing out and displaying a Do Not Knock sticker.

 Unsolicited telemarketing calls by Australian and overseas callers to these numbers are prohibited.
 Registration is free and lasts for eight years.

-If you have registered your number on the DNCR and are still receiving telemarketing calls, you can lodge a complaint with the DNCR.
+If you've registered your number on the DNCR but you're still receiving telemarketing calls, you can lodge a complaint with the DNCR.